Non-local computation and the black hole interior: Computation inside black holes

 \subsection{General construction}

 The metric for the AdS$_{d+1}$ planar black brane can be written as \cite{hartman2013time}

 where

 These coordinates cover one exterior region for $\rho\geq 0$.
 The temperature of the black hole has been fixed at $1/2\pi$.
-A Penrose diagram showing the maximally extended geometry is shown in figure \ref{fig:planarPenrose}.
+A Penrose diagram showing the maximally extended geometry is shown in figure \ref{fig:boxgeometry}.
 The boundary dual is understood to be copies of a holographic CFT, placed in the thermofield double state.
 Each CFT lives on a $d$ dimensional Minkowski space.

-We will consider the entanglement wedges of half spaces of the combined CFTs, defined by $X_1 > 0$, $X_1<0$.
+We will consider the entanglement wedges of half spaces of the combined CFTs, defined by $X_1 < 0$ and $X_1 > 0$.
 As discussed in \cite{hartman2013time}, the corresponding minimal surfaces thread through the black hole.
+We illustrate this in figure \ref{fig:planarPenrose}.
 The explicit form of this surface is discussed there.
 We will give explicit formula for this surface in the low dimensional case treated below, but for now only need to note that this extremal surface exists.
-We will call this the connected extremal surface. rangamani2017holographic
+We will call this the connected extremal surface.